gazebosim/gz-sim/examples/plugin/rendering_plugins/README.md

 # Rendering plugins

-Demo of 2 plugins that use Ignition Rendering, one for the server and one for the client.
+Demo of 2 plugins that use Gazebo Rendering, one for the server and one for the client.

 ## Build